ara3d/geometry-toolkit/README.md

 # 📐 Ara 3D Geometry Toolkit

-A set of components, scripts, and libraries for geometry creation and manipulation in the Unity editor.
+A set of components, scripts, and libraries for geometry creation and manipulation primarily in the Unity editor.
 This library is intended to help in the creation of editor tools, and for learning and experimenting with geometric routines.

-This project is built and tested using the Universal Rendering Pipeline (URP) and Unity 2021.
+The code is being built for the built-in (standard) rendering pipeline.

 ## ℹ️ About Ara 3D Geometry and Mathematics